 This is an environmental and health disaster happening in front of our eyes.
 Every day each of us uses, consumes and throws away large quantities of plastics, each of us is contributing to this massive problem.
-In the UK, 38.5m plastic bottles are used every day – that’s one each, every day, for the entire working age population of the country.
+In the UK, 38.5m plastic bottles are used every day – that’s one each, every day, for the entire working-age population of the country.
 Whilst swigging from our drinks bottles, we also get through 2.5bn disposal coffee cups a year.
+Plastic is becoming an hard to solve problem.

 1. Get out the bins and work out just how much plastic waste is being produced, how well it is being segregated and recycled – make it easy for your staff to do the right thing with their waste.
 I have lost count of the number of times we see all sorts of different bins, poorly labelled, in the wrong place, confusing everyone